 ACTI Course (6 weeks)

 ACTI provides cross-cultural missions knowledge and training for missionary candidates and cross-cultural workers from around the world who are preparing for ministry in a foreign culture.
-We also welcome short-termers of 6 months and above who are going for cross-cultural work as well as mission leaders, serving in a a mission agency or in a church.
+We also welcome short-termers of 6 months and above who are going for cross-cultural work as well as mission leaders, serving in a mission agency or in a church.

 Long-term missionary candidates of church/mission agency.